9 Early Signs of Bed Bugs

 3. Can you see bed bugs crawling on your bed?

-To avoid bed bugs, it’s important to take precautions when traveling and to be cautious when bringing used furniture into your home.
+Ans.
+To avoid bed bugs, it’s important to take precautions when travelling and to be cautious when bringing used furniture into your home.
 When staying in a hotel, inspect the room for signs of bed bugs before unpacking, and keep your luggage off the floor and beds.